| Spread

 to frequency in a fraction of a

+second.
 True to its military heritage, spread spectrum camouflages data

 by mixing the actual signal with a